 These shocking numbers are further confirmed by a study from Cambridge University, which shows that more than 25% of veterans reported food insecurity in the past calendar year with 12% reporting “very low food insecurity.”
 The Cambridge study also pointed out that veterans experiencing food insecurity were more likely to be younger, not married or partnered, living in houses with children, have lower incomes, and are more likely to engage in tobacco use and more frequent binge drinking.

 Veterans are dependent on federal programs such as the Supplemental Nutrition Assistance Program (SNAP) to be able to provide food for their families.
-A new study shows that nearly 1.5 million veterans live in households that completely rely on SNAP benefits to keep themselves and their families healthy and well fed, including 23,000 active duty service members.
-The Trump Administration’s federal budget proposed cutting $200 billion from the SNAP budget, which could affect benefits for 400,000 veterans.
-The budget estimated by the House of Representatives would slash SNAP spending by 42% between 2023 and 2027, with more than 550,000 veterans losing coverage.
+A new study shows that nearly 1.5 million veterans live in households that completely rely on SNAP benefits to keep themselves and their families healthy and well fed, including 125,000 active duty service members (nearly 10%).

 Food insecurity among veterans often stems from the mental health issues that our veterans endure.
 Understandably, veterans experience great difficulty adapting back to civilian life when they return overseas, especially those who don’t have any support system from their family or friends.
 Veterans, like millions of other citizens, experience the same shortages of affordable housing, low living wages, and healthcare, however, are also more likely to have symptoms of Post Tramautic Stress Disorder (PTSD), substance abuse, and mental health issues.
 Fifty percent of homeless veterans have a serious mental illness, and 70% have substance abuse problems.With those obstacles to overcome, it is no wonder the projected number of homeless veterans all over the age of 55 is expected to increase.